Captain Beany

-Captain Beany (born Barry Kirk on 23 September 1954) is a Welsh eccentric and charity fundraiser in Sandfields, Port Talbot, South Wales.
+Captain Beany (born Barry Kirk on 23 September 1954) is a British eccentric and charity fundraiser in Sandfields, Port Talbot, South Wales.

 Biography

-Kirk worked in the computer department of the British Petroleum chemical plant in Baglan, Neath Port Talbot.
+Kirk worked in the computer department of the BP chemical plant in Baglan, Neath Port Talbot.
 In May 1991, he changed his name by deed poll to Captain Beany.
 He began painting his face and bald head orange, donned a golden cape, pants, gloves and boots.
 To date, Captain Beany claims to have raised over £100,000 for charity through participation in various events, such as the London and New York Marathons.

-In 1986 Beany set a world record for the longest time sitting in a bath full of baked beans, which lasted over 100 hours.
+In 1986, Beany set a world record for the longest time sitting in a bath full of baked beans, which lasted over 100 hours.

+In September 2005 Beany was convicted and fined £200 for fraudulently claiming £2,700 in income support.

 In 2006, Beany appeared on the BBC programme, Let Me Entertain You.

 In September 2008, Beany climbed Snowdon carrying baked beans in aid of cancer research.
-Later, in October, during the 2000s financial crisis, he registered the trademark "Credit Crunch" for use on chocolate bars.
+In October 2008, during the 2008 financial crisis, he registered the trademark "Credit Crunch" for use on chocolate bars.
 When Selfridges sold a similarly named product, Captain Beany earned a percentage of the sales under a licensing agreement.